thma/PolysemyCleanArchitecture/README.md

 For all those who have been patient enough to stay with me until here, I now have a little bonus.

-There is an addon available for Servant which allows to serve a [SwaggerDoc UI](https://swagger.io/tools/swagger-ui/).
+There is a [servant-swagger-ui addon](https://github.com/haskell-servant/servant-swagger-ui) available which allows to serve a [SwaggerDoc UI](https://swagger.io/tools/swagger-ui/) for any Servant API.
 This UI renders an automatically generated documentation of our Reservation API and even allows to test all API operations directly from that UI.